Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Algebraic Theory of Defects

 As the mathematical formalism is developed, it will become clear that one can also physically implement braiding transformations for non-Abelian defects by using topological charge measurements and/or tunable interactions, following the ``measurement-only'' methods of \Refs{Bonderson08a,Bonderson08b,Bonderson12a}.
 As these methods remove the need to physically move the defects, they may provide a more preferable physical implementation of braiding transformations, depending on the details of the physical system.

 When the objects carry non-trivial group elements, they are considered symmetry defects, which one can think of as having a branch cut line emanating from the otherwise point-like object.
 These branch cuts are oriented and are labeled by the group element of the object at which they terminate, so that taking an object through a ${\bf g}$-branch in the counterclockwise sense around the branch point at the corresponding ${\bf g}$-defect gives ${\bf g}$-action on that object, as shown in Fig.~\ref{fig:branch_change}.
+This process can be depicted in the three-dimensional space-time as shown in Fig. \ref{defectBraid3d}.
 In order to describe this using diagrammatics, we choose the convention where the branch lines, which form worldsheets that end on the worldlines of the defects, go into the page, and then we leave the branch line worldsheets implicit in the diagrammatics.
 This does not impose any restriction on how the defect branch lines must be physically configured in the actual system.
 Rather, it is merely a bookkeeping tool that allows us to consistently keep track of the effects of the branch lines in the diagrammatics, while only drawing the worldlines of the defects and not the branch line worldsheets.
 With this convention, a ${\bf g}$-defect worldline applies group action on objects when it crosses over their worldlines.
 In particular, we define $G$-crossed braiding by

 where the $R$-symbols for a $G$-crossed theory are the maps $R^{ab}_{c} : V^{b_{\bf h} \,^{\bf \bar h}a_{\bf g}}_{c_{\bf gh}} \rightarrow V^{a_{\bf g} b_{\bf h}}_{c_{\bf gh}}$ that result from exchanging (in a counterclockwise manner) two objects of charges $b_{\bf h}$ and $^{\bf \bar h}a_{\bf g}$, respectively, which are in the charge $c_{\bf gh}$ fusion channel.
 We recall that